hkelly93/SmartKitchen/README.md

     * Updated cached items with possibly new expiration dates.
     * Connected the "edit" button with a popup that allows users to change the expiration date.
 The REST call is connected, just waiting for it to be written.

+* Brian Day
+    * rewrote all api calls to make more concise
+    * completed delete item and set expiration functionality
+    * working on a way to allow hardware to go into a low power mode